Skip to main content

 20th Anniversary Lobby Exhibit

-A display in the lobby of City Hall recognizes some of the many individuals and departments that shaped the city’s early identity, from first responders to civic leaders.
+Incorporated in 2005, Sandy Springs quickly grew into a vibrant, self-governing community.
+A display in the lobby of City Hall recognizes some of the many individuals and departments that shaped the city's early identity, from first responders to civic leaders.
 Through uniform items, commemorative objects, and community memorabilia, we honor the symbols and people that helped turn vision into reality.

-Curated by Kimberly M. Brigance, MHP., ISA AM, Antiques, Furnishings + Decorative Arts
+Curated by: Kimberly M. Brigance, MHP, ISA AM, Antiques, Furnishings + Decorative Arts

 Top Shelf: Images of a New Beginning